 22. Walk into the yellow

 Walk-in showers are safe (from water damage) and stylish.
 But for the most elegant results, use frameless barely-there glass, as seen in this bathroom.
 Just make sure no one crashes into it.
-The shower is tucked into the corner, with the tray resting on a raised threshold.
+The shower is tucked into the corner, with the bath tray resting on a raised threshold.

 The shower cubicle is tiled in ivory from floor to ceiling.
 Outside the glass partition, a large, rounded tub with black taps is surrounded by brighter yellow tile, both for its frame and backsplash.
 The top half of the walls are painted a powdery shade of ivory.